opabst/DistributionAlgorithm/README.md

 # Algorithm task
 - distribute the entities equally across the buckets (representing groups) while honoring
-- allocate entities to the corresponding bucket first
+- allocate entities to the corresponding buckets first
-  - only allocate entities to other buckets if the corresponding bucket is filled
+  - only allocate entities to other buckets if the corresponding buckets is filled

 # Output
 - a set of buckets, that contain the assigned entities